SirFitz/react-native-nice-avatar/README.md

 ## Credits

-- This is a port of React Native Nice Avatar from [@dapilab](https://github.com/dapilab/react-nice-avatar)
+- This is a port of React Nice Avatar from [@dapilab](https://github.com/dapilab/react-nice-avatar)

 ## Online editor / preview